Grape powdery mildew (Uncinula necator) model

 The upper graph simulates the appearance of symptoms on leaves (in light grey) and on grapes (in dark grey) on a logarithmic scale.

-As powdery mildew infections develop continuously, this model has less added value for disease management than other RIMpro models.
+In the areas where powdery mildew infections develop continuously, this model has less added value for disease management than other RIMpro models.

 Traditionally, sulphur is sprayed frequently during weeks with favourable weather conditions for powdery mildew infections.
 This model is unlikely to help streamline this practice.